mchudy/NFugue/README.md

     player.Play("C D E F G A B");
 }
 ```
-Music in NFugue is generally represented by patterns which can be transformed, for example to create some twelve-bar-blues:
+Music in NFugue is generally represented by patterns which can be transformed in various ways,
+for example to create some twelve-bar blues:
 ```csharp
 Pattern pattern = new ChordProgression("I IV V")
     .Distribute("7%6")